mastercomfig/tf2-patches/.github/ISSUE_TEMPLATE/tc2_bug_report.md

 - [ ] This issue occurs when using `start_tf2.bat` (or `start_server.bat`) with no custom launch options.
 - [ ] This issue occurs when using a server started with the `map` command from the game.
 - [ ] This issue occurs when using a dedicated server.
+- [ ] This bug is in the internal procedures or tooling (e.g. the build process).

 ### Reproduction
 <!--